pimlie/ubuntu-mainline-kernel.sh/README.md

 linux-headers-4.9.0-040900-generic_4.9.0-040900.201612111631_amd64.deb
 linux-headers-4.9.0-040900_4.9.0-040900.201612111631_all.deb
 linux-image-4.9.0-040900-generic_4.9.0-040900.201612111631_amd64.deb
-Signature of checksum file has been succesfully verified Checksums of deb files have been succesfully verified with sha256sum Installing 3 packages
+Signature of checksum file has been successfully verified Checksums of deb files have been successfully verified with sha256sum Installing 3 packages
 [sudo] password for pimlie:
 Cleaning up work folder